1. Mechanical properties of materials under uniaxial static tension

 2. Explain the names and meanings of the following symbols: KIc; JIc； GIc； δc.

-KIC (stress strain field intensity factor at the crack tip in the crack body) is the plane strain fracture toughness, which represents the ability of materials to resist the unstable propagation of cracks under the plane strain state.
+KIC (the stress-strain field intensity factor at the crack tip in the crack body) is a measure of plane strain fracture toughness and represents a material’s ability to resist unstable crack propagation under plane strain conditions.

-J Ic (strain energy at crack tip) is also called fracture toughness, but it represents the ability of materials to resist crack initiation and propagation.
+JIc (the strain energy at the crack tip) is also known as fracture toughness and represents a material’s ability to resist crack initiation and propagation.

-GIc refers to the energy consumed per unit area when the material prevents the unstable propagation of cracks.
+GIc represents the energy consumed per unit area to prevent unstable crack propagation in a material.

 3. Explain the similarities and differences between KI and KIc.

-However, KIC is the mechanical property index of the material, which depends on the internal factors such as the composition and structure of the material, but has nothing to do with external factors such as external stress and sample size.
+On the other hand, KIC is a mechanical property index of the material that depends on internal factors such as composition and structure, but is not affected by external factors like applied stress and sample size.